30 Children’s Books to Celebrate Black History Month (Chinese / English)

 嗨,小猫 / 嗨!小貓 / Hi, Cat!

-Archie, is heading out to meet his friend Peter for a performance when suddenly a stray cat who follows him.
+Archie is heading out to meet his friend Peter for a performance when a stray cat suddenly follows him.
 The cat ruins their performance, the audience leaves, and Peter blames the cat.
-On the way home, the cat continues to follow Archie who comes around to think of the cat as a new friend.
+On the way home, the cat continues to follow Archie who begins to think of the cat as a friend.

 小报童 / 送報男孩/ The Paper Boy